codycook96/Muta/README.md

-# Muta
+# SELA - Self-Modifiable Evolutionary Language
-A programming structure that allows for live changes to programs and even self-modifiable programs.
+A programming structure that is self-modifiable and conducive of evolving programs.